-- Select your Gmail account from the e-mail accounts setup .
+- Select your Gmail account from the e-mail accounts set up.

 - Make sure that you’ve enabled the ‘Sync Contacts’ option.

-- Press ‘Sync now’ button and wait until all the phone contacts have been successfully synchronized with your gmail account.
+- Press ‘Sync now’ button and wait until all the phone contacts have been successfully synchronized with your Gmail account.

 Now you have all things backed up in your device and don’t forget to move any file or folder left in phone memory to PC.

 In the end, you have successfully got how to Backup before rooting your Android prior to root on your device.
 Just choose the perfect one for you to achieve your goal.
-Even the purpose of backing up your Android is not to getting’ em rooted, you should keep the good habit of getting a copy of your precious file all the time.
+Even the purpose of backing up your Android is not to get’ em rooted, you should keep the good habit of getting a copy of your precious file all the time.

 - How to Unlock Bootloader of LG G6 H870